OCF Connector for Amazon Athena: Install and Configure

 Authentication

-Create an AWS IAM user account for Alation and save the values of the access key and access secret key.
+To use basic authentication, create an AWS IAM user account and generate and save an access key ID and a secret access key.

-You can choose to authenticate directly with the IAM user account (basic authentication).
-In this case, grant it the required permissions (see Permissions for IAM User Account below).
+Grant the IAM user the required permissions (see Permissions for IAM User Account below).

 Note